Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 ## Fixed
 * Fixed voice transcripts not being properly censored.
 * Fixed not being able to purchase economy items.
-* Fixed not being able to check own balance with `/eco balance`
+* Fixed not being able to use some economy commands on yourself.
 * Fixed not being able to bulk import some auto responder flag types.

 ## Changed
 * Updated `/eco shop` to display a "All items owned" option when everything is owned.
 * Removed the additional date formatting when viewing birthdays.
+* Enabled some game commands for user apps. (like `/coinflip` & `/dice`)

 ## Added
 * Added `/setup clear-all-birthdays` & `/setup clear-missing-birthdays` commands.